Customization of base images¶

 a base image is created with:

-After each upgrade of DSS, you must rebuild all base images.
+After each upgrade of DSS, you must rebuild all base images and update code envs.

 If you don’t use the

 --tag flag, DSS builds a base image with this naming scheme:

 DSS_INSTALL_ID is the identifier of the DSS installation, found in the

 If you don’t specify anything in the “base image” field of the DSS containerized execution configuration, this tag will automatically be used.

 You can build other base images by appending the